mozilla/inclusion/code-of-conduct-enforcement/investigation/working-group/incident-investigation-template.md

 *Provide word-for-word as provided by the reporter.*

 #### Location where the incident took place.
+*online, and offline spaces*

 #### Expanded Complaint:
 *Provide additional context for the report, provided by trusted source.*

-#### Investigation to date:
-*Describe what we know so far, this includes links to things like screenshots or IRC chats, discussions etc.*

 #### Any other information:
-*This can also be a link to a document or documents with greater detail.*
+*This can also be a link to a screenshots or documents with greater detail.*